CanarysAutomationsInternal/TailwindTradersLabs-Old/Integrating Azure Pipelines, GitHub, and Azure Boards/README.md

    ![](images/website-view.png)

-## Walkthrough: Integrating GitHub with Azure Repos
+## Walkthrough: Integrating GitHub with Azure Boards

 Teams using Azure Pipelines to continuously build and deploy their code already have a deep integration between their code and their CI/CD pipelines.
 Adding Azure Boards to the mix deepens the integration, providing links from the build summary to the related code and work items for end-to-end traceability.